ncrncornell/DatasetConversions/README.md

 DatasetConversions
 ==================
-CED2AR can automatically create DDI2.5 codebooks from SPSS datasets.
-This project provides tools to convert other datssets into SPSS datasets
+CED2AR can automatically create DDI2.5 codebooks from SPSS and STATA (<v12)datasets.
+Codebooks are created by just uploading supported datasets into CED2AR.
+This project provides tools to convert other datasets into SPSS datasets.

 # SAS to SPSS